Article Table Of Contents

 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in North Carolina is 252,502 – at 2.5% of the total population of North Carolina.
+According to the most recent American Community Survey, the Asian population in north carolina is 280,059 - at 2.8% of the total population of north carolina.

-We broke down the most recent census data to determine the cities in North Carolina with the largest Asian population in 2018:
+Here are the cities in north carolina with the largest Asian population in 2020:

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In North Carolina With The Largest Asian Population For 2018
+How We Determined The Cities In north carolina With The Largest Asian Population For 2020